zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

 1. Create consistent representation of the same zone name, and
 2. Convert other "full stop" characters to FULL STOP, and
-3. Create legal IDNA 2008 U-labels from convinient alternative forms.
+3. Create legal IDNA 2008 U-labels from convenient alternative forms.

 The result of the name preparation is possibly a new form of the domain name to be used by the tests in other test cases.